JaseMiller/spd-shortcode-slider/readme.txt

 5. buttons layout

 == Changelog ==

+= 1.05 =
+* Added line of css for slide divs to correct if Jquery styles take awhile to load

 = 1.04 =
 * Fixed JavaScript 'expected string or identifier' syntax error  - extra comma after last value in cycle function was thowing error